Quasilimiting behavior for one-dimensional diffusions with killing: Introduction

-One important constraint in nearly all of this work --- as well as Pinsky's results in \cite{rP85}, for diffusions on a compact domain with gradient-type drift --- is the assumption that killing occurs only at the boundary.
-Not only is this an unnatural assumption from the perspective of many of the applications, particularly the demographic applications, as discussed in \cite{quasistat,diffmort}, we argue here that it obscures the fundamental links among the spectrum, the killing rate out at infinity, the recurrence-transience dichotomy, and Yaglom convergence.
-(An exception which proves the rule is the biological application of internally killed diffusions \cite{KT83}, which makes no reference to any of the literature on killed diffusions, and cites only \cite{eS66} for quasistationary distributions of discrete chains.)
-In \cite{quasistat} it was shown that a key criterion for Yaglom convergence is whether the limit of the killing rate out at infinity is greater than or less than the bottom of the diffusion operator spectrum $\lkap$, which may be interpreted as the rate of being killed or escaping from a compact interval around the origin.
-Here we substantially complete that program of \cite{quasistat}, providing testable criteria for distinguishing convergent processes from divergent processes that escape to infinity when conditioned on long survival, in all cases when the limit killing rate at infinity exists and is not exactly equal to $\lkap$.
+One important constraint in most work in this field to date---as well as Pinsky's results in \citet{rP85}, for diffusions on a compact domain with gradient-type drift---has been the assumption that killing occurs only at the boundary.
+Not only is this restriction unnatural from the perspective of many of the applications, particularly the demographic applications discussed in \citeauthor{quasistat} (\citeyear{diffmort}, \citeyear{quasistat}), it obscures the fundamental links among the spectrum, the killing rate out at infinity, the recurrence-transience dichotomy and Yaglom convergence.
+(An exception which proves the rule is the biological application of internally killed diffusions [\citet{KT83}], which makes no reference to any of the literature on killed diffusions and cites only \citet{eS66} for quasistationary distributions of discrete chains.)

+Note that this approach to conditioning is quite different from Doob's \textit{h-process} or \textit{h-transform}.
+We can generate an $h$-transform of a Markov process which corresponds to conditioning on the process \textit{never} being killed.
+That is, we look at the distribution of $\{ X_{t}\dvtx t\in[0,s]\}$ for fixed $s$ conditioned on $\tp>T$ (where $\tp$ is the killing time), in the limit as $T\to\infty$; we may then take a second limit $s\to\infty$ to define the process on $[0,\infty)$.
+This procedure generally produces a new Markov process, which is now unkilled.
+A well-known example of this is the three-dimensional Bessel process, which may be derived from the one-dimensional Brownian motion, conditioned never to hit 0 [\citet{sV07}, Section 6.6].
+This is intimately connected to questions about the Martin boundary.

+We will be concerned here only with the Yaglom approach, conditioning on survival up to finite times.
+A key difference is that collection of distributions~$\mu^{\nu}_t$ for different times $t$ are not consistent, and so cannot be analyzed directly with Markov-process techniques.
+They are more amenable to an analytic semigroup approach.